kwkeefer/hiro/.ai/adrs/014-mcp-parameter-transformation.md

 1. **Claude Compatibility**: Claude (and other MCP clients) struggled with complex nested dictionary parameters, often showing them as "unknown" types in the UI
 2. **FastMCP Schema Generation**: FastMCP's automatic schema generation created unexpected nesting when Pydantic models were used directly as parameters
 3. **Type Safety vs Usability**: Need to balance strict type checking with practical usability for AI assistants
+4. **Pragmatic Implementation**: Not all complex types need JSON encoding - frequency of use and complexity should guide the decision

 ## Decision
 We implement a dual-layer parameter transformation pattern for MCP tools: